 Among his many other accomplishments, Spottswood is celebrated as the author of the essential Ethnic Music on Records: A Discography of Ethnic Recordings Produced in the United States, 1893-1942, a seven-volume listing of early sound recordings by foreign language and minority groups in the U.S.; the 15-volume LP series Folk Music in America, produced for the Library of Congress to mark the 1976 Bicentennial; and Country Music Sources (2002), a study which combines bibliography with discography to trace the history of old songs, hymns, and dance tunes.
 He’s contributed to hundreds of influential reissue recordings by labels such as Arhoolie, Rounder, Yazoo, and Bear Family as well as his own Melodeon and Piedmont labels.

 The event “Dick Spottswood: A Discographer for the Record” was held in the Whittall Pavilion of the Library of Congress, a room that houses the library’s collection of historical musical instruments.
-A webcast of the event will be available in the future from the American Folklife Center’s website.
+A webcast of the event is available on the American Folklife Center’s website.